danshapero/icepack-examples/data/README.md

 Here's hoping I can save you the aggravation of doing this yourself.

 The processed data sets are used as inputs for example programs demonstrating the functionality of the glacier flow modelling library [icepack](http://github.com/danshapero/icepack).
+The example codes for icepack are contained in the directory `../examples`.

 ### DEMs, velocity maps